MA-DOS/nextflow_workflow_tracer/README.md

 * Each task in the workflow requests a single CPU (via `trace_nextflow.config`).

 * The *trace* and *dot* file locations are hard coded in `trace_nextflow.config` and are automatically overwritten after each execution.

+* A limitation is that it is difficult to determine parent-child relationships because multiple instances of a task can be spawned for the same process, which is why the generated instanced have empty `children` and `parents` lists (which is allowed by WfFormat).
+As a result, the way to determine these relationships is to trace input/output files.
+A limitation now, however, is that if tasks have data-dependencies via data channels only, then these dependencies are lost.